VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 some major changes to this architecture as part of the performance optimization effort.

-As a part of this reorganization in the last stage of the journey we introduced synchronous command processing alongside the pre-existing asynchronous command processing.
-We would try to use either synchronous or asynchronous command processing in the system; not both.
+For example, as a part of this reorganization in the last stage of the journey, we introduced synchronous command processing in the web application alongside the pre-existing asynchronous command processing.

 ## Organize the development team differently